dirac-institute/sorcha/docs/postprocessing.rst

 ``Sorcha`` calculates two apparent magnitudes that we will refer to as the **trailed source magnitude** and the **PSF magnitude**.

+Below is a cartoon schematic depicting the difference between how the trailed source magnitude and the PSF magnitude for a moving solar system object observed on an LSST image are estimated by the Rubin data management pipelines (including Solar System Processing [SSP]).

 .. image:: images/trailed_source.png
   :width: 500